ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt0.md

 3.  `ng new` prompts you for information about features to include in the initial project.
     Accept the defaults by pressing the Enter or Return key.

-`ng new` installs the necessary `npm` packages and other dependencies that Angular Classicrequires.
+`ng new` installs the necessary `npm` packages and other dependencies that Angular Classic requires.
 This can take a few minutes.

 `ng new` also creates the following workspace and starter project files: